SubtleShader/ComfyUI-SubtleNodes/README.md

 **Installation**

 Copy both file into the *custom_nodes* sub folder of ComfyUI.
-Don't create a sub folder for it there.
+Don't create a sub folder for them there.
 Restart ComfyUI.